alfarom256/MinifilterResearch/Write-up.md

 I cannot assert that this is a sane approach to debugging.
 YMMV.

-I first started by placing a breakpoing within the `PreCreateCallback` routine at the DbgPrint statement (so I wasn't bombarded with a break at every single create operation).
+I first started by placing a breakpoint within the `PreCreateCallback` routine at the DbgPrint statement (so I wasn't bombarded with a break at every single create operation).
 The breakpoint was hit by a simple `echo 1 > .\Desktop\test.txt` command.

 ```
 kd> bp `DemoMinifilter.c:25`